 Pro Day 40 Time: 4.50

 Summary: A rare 5-year runner, who started his career at Kansas in 2016 where he played until 2019.
-He broke out as a sophomore with 663 yards on 120 carries in 11 games.
-He took a step back as a junior going form 5.5 YPC as a sophomore to 4.4 YPC.
-Then as a junior after a hot start he decided to take the rest of the year as a red-shirt and enter the transfer portal, where he wound up at Virginia Tech.
+He broke out as a sophomore with 663 yards on 120 carries in 11 games (5.5 YPC).
+He took a step back as a junior going 4.4 YPC.
+And then as a senior, after a hot start, he red-shirted and entered the transfer portal, winding up at Virginia Tech.
 At Virginia Tech he had 154 carries for 1182 yards (7.7 YPC), 8 TDs, and 10 catches for 179 yards, all with no fumbles in 10 games.
 A sub-7 3 cone and 22 reps on the bench were highlights form his pro day, along with his 4.48ish 40 time.
-He plays with patience and vision but shows up as an average athlete on film.
+He plays with patience and vision but shows up as an average athlete on paper and on film.

 Comparison: Marlon Mack